Karl G. Maeser: Brigham Young Academy

-Maeser had a profound effect on his students.
-One of them, Alice Louise Reynolds, wrote that "he had the ability to inspire.
-He made his students feel the worth of life; he told us that the Lord had sent each of us to do a special work, and that the proper preparation was necessary for that mission."
-Among the students who studied under Maeser were George Sutherland, William H. King, Bryant S. Hinckley, James E. Talmage, George Albert Smith and J. Golden Kimball.
-He also inspired his family members; one of his sons, Karl Emil, studied under Maeser and went on to be a respected educator and school president.
+Under Maeser's administration, the school was divided into different departments based on the ability of students.
+The lower divisions included the Primary, Preparatory, Intermediate, and Kindergarten departments while the higher divisions of the Academy included the Academic Department and the Normal School.
+Maeser oversaw the Normal School.
+Maeser also established a daily routine for the school.
+Over 3,000 different students enrolled at the Academy while Maeser was its principal.
+Maeser was very strict, and students that attended the Academy had to adhere to a standard of moral conduct.
+He also established training courses for teachers, and kept parents informed and sent monthly reports to them on the progress of their children.

+In 1884, the Lewis building, where the academy first met, burned down.
+The school struggled financially for some time and Maeser pondered going elsewhere, but a dream changed his mind.
 Maeser retired from Brigham Young Academy in 1892 to devote his time to his position as the Superintendent of Church Schools.
 He was succeeded by Benjamin Cluff.

 Shortly before his death, Maeser was invited to speak at the anniversary of the founders day at the Maeser School, a public school named after him.
-He wrote his message on four chalkboards which stated:

-These chalkboards are preserved at Brigham Young University.
+The four chalkboards on which he wrote religious tenets are preserved at Brigham Young University.

 Superintendent of the Church Educational System

-In April 1888, the Church Board of Education was created as part of the LDS Church, inspired by a proposal made by Maeser in 1887.
-Maeser was made a member of the board, and was later appointed the superintendent of the Church Educational System.
-The Board of Education was created to maintain and supervise church schools.
-This position later became the Commissioner of Church Education.
-As Superintendent, Maeser helped establish initial policies for new academies established by the church.
+In 1887, Maeser proposed creating a Church Board of Education to maintain and supervise LDS church schools.
+The board was created in April 1888.
+Maeser was a member, and was later appointed the superintendent of the Church Educational System.
+As superintendent, Maeser helped establish initial policies for new academies established by the church.
 He also helped train teachers, and gave suggestions on the architecture of new school designs.
 By 1889, Maeser oversaw 19 schools that operated under the academy system.
-In 1889, Church Board of Education established a board of examiners to certify teachers.
 The board awarded Maeser a Doctor of Letters and Didactics degree that same year.
-Maeser also continued writing in the Juvenile Instructor in the 1890s to clarify church educational policies.
+He also continued writing in the Juvenile Instructor in the 1890s to clarify church educational policies.

-During this same time Maeser served in the General Superintendency of the Deseret Sunday School Union.
+Maeser also served in the General Superintendency of the Deseret Sunday School Union.
 He was the Second Assistant to General Superintendent George Q. Cannon from July 1894 to January 1899.
 He then served as the First Assistant to Cannon from January 1899 until February 1901.
-Maeser also participated in the Utah constitutional convention after Abraham Smoot's death in 1895.
+Maeser participated in the Utah constitutional convention after Abraham Smoot's death in 1895.
 He proposed an article to support prohibition, but later backed down.